tahoe-lafs/tahoe-lafs/docs/configuration.rst

   debugging and testing use.

 ``private/logport.furl``
-  this file contains a FURL that provides access to a 'log port' on the client node, from which operational logs can be retrieved.
+  This file contains a FURL that provides access to a 'log port' on the client node, from which operational logs can be retrieved.
 Do not grant logport access to strangers, because occasionally secret information may be placed in the logs.

 ``private/helper.furl``
-  if the node is running a helper (for use by other clients), its contact FURL will be placed here.
+  If the node is running a helper (for use by other clients), its contact FURL will be placed here.
 See `<helper.rst>`_ for more details.

 ``private/root_dir.cap`` (optional)